- Published on

 The way the changes made in a local repository are shared with others is by pushing the changes to a remote repository.

-command is used to view the list of remote repositories.
-And the git remote add
+The git remote command is used to view the list of remote repositories.
+And the git remote add command is used to add a new remote

-command is used to delete an existing remote repository.
+repository, while the git remote remove command is used to delete an existing remote repository.
 It's through these assigned url

 that the changes made in the local repository are pushed to the remote repository.